 5. Practice positive self-talk

 Positive self-talk can be motivating and help you improve your shortcomings and become a better version of yourself.
 Teach your child never to put themselves down or engage in negative self-talk, and help them recognize the good things about themselves and feel confident in their abilities.
-Encourage them to talk to themselves as they would to their best friend.
+Encourage them to talk to themselves as they would to their best friend and practice self-reflection.

 6. Find happiness in small things